ironiq/gitzenith/docs/Troubleshooting.md

 suhosin.executor.include.whitelist = phar
 ```

-### SELinux
+## SELinux

-On Fedora Core with SELinux enabled, you may find that you need to set some SELinux properties like so (replace "/data/www/html/gitlist" with the correct path to your GitList installation and "/home/git/repositories" with the correct path to your git repositories):
+On Fedora Core with SELinux enabled, you may find that you need to set some SELinux properties like so (replace "/data/www/html/gitzenith" with the correct path to your GitZenith installation and "/home/git/repositories" with the correct path to your git repositories):

 ```
-WWW_DIR=/data/www/html/gitlist
+WWW_DIR=/data/www/html/gitzenith
 GIT_DIR=/home/git/repositories
-sudo semanage fcontext -a -t httpd_sys_rw_content_t $WWW_DIR/cache sudo restorecon -v $WWW_DIR/cache sudo chcon -R --reference=$WWW_DIR/src/GitList/Git/Client.php $GIT_DIR
+sudo semanage fcontext -a -t httpd_sys_rw_content_t $WWW_DIR/cache sudo restorecon -v $WWW_DIR/cache sudo chcon -R --reference=$WWW_DIR/src/GitZenith/Git/Client.php $GIT_DIR
 # Allow the webserver to read, home directories have stricter default rules.
 sudo semanage fcontext -a -t httpd_sys_content_t $GIT_DIR sudo restorecon -v $GIT_DIR